edoardocattapan/ardo.github.io/about.md

 permalink: /about/
 ---

+Hi, I am Edoardo Cattapan.

+In life I am trying out many different things, from competitive sailing to entrepreneurship, to investing, to a career as a business manager, but one constant way of thinking I have always been entertaining in my mind is to independently enquire some unexplored territory of ideas with my own intellect.

-The intention with this blog is to share a few independent reasonings I have built upon ideas that are already out there.
+My intention with this blog is to share a few independent reasonings I have built upon some ideas that are already established.

-Thank you for reading.
+Thank you for reading: I hope you can make something out of this.

+Edoardo

 “*A man may die, nations may rise and fall, but an idea lives on.
 Ideas have endurance without death.*” ― John F. Kennedy